Essential Cabin Neon Carry-On Suitcase | Translucent Pink | RIMOWA

 Neon's notable applications include its use in low-voltage neon glow lamps, high-voltage discharge tubes, and neon advertising signs, where it emits a distinct reddish-orange glow.
 This same red emission line is responsible for the characteristic red light of helium–neon lasers.
 Although neon has some applications in plasma tubes and as a refrigerant, its commercial uses are relatively limited.
 It is primarily obtained through the fractional distillation of liquid air, making it significantly more expensive than helium due to air being its sole source.

-Pink is the color of a namesake flower that is a pale tint of red.
+Pink is a pale tint of red, the color of the pink flower.
 It was first used as a color name in the late 17th century.
 According to surveys in Europe and the United States, pink is the color most often associated with charm, politeness, sensitivity, tenderness, sweetness, childhood, femininity, and romance.
 A combination of pink and white is associated with innocence, whereas a combination of pink and black links to eroticism and seduction.
 In the 21st century, pink is seen as a symbol of femininity, though it has not always been seen this way.
-In the 1920s, pink was seen as a color that reflected masculinity.
+In the 1920s, light red, which is similar to pink, was seen as a color that reflected masculinity.

-A suitcase is a form of luggage.
+A suitcase is a form of baggage.
 It is a rectangular container with a handle and is typically used to carry one's clothes and other belongings while traveling.
 The first suitcases appeared in the late 19th century due to the increased popularity of mass tourism at the time and were meant to hold dress suits.
 They were originally made using heavier materials such as leather or steel, but, beginning in the 1930s, were constructed with more lightweight materials like plastic and cardboard.

 Before the 1970s, the idea of rolling luggage was shunned by the travel industry, who viewed it as much less masculine than traditional luggage.
 American entrepreneur Bernard Sadow pitched his version of the wheeled suitcase, for which he was granted a patent in 1972, to various department stores before it was picked up and sold at Macy's stores starting in 1970.
 It took several years to become the predominant form of suitcase, and Sadow's version was soon superseded by the Rollaboard, a type of wheeled suitcase that was upright rather than flat like Sadow's model and invented in 1987 by American pilot Robert Plath.
 The addition of wheels to the suitcase has since been called one of the most significant innovations in travel.